-Readers know you're not going to kill off your characters, so unless you plan to actually kill some off (Joss Wheadon is a master at this), the threat of death won't be as tense as you'd expect.
-One of the most common complaints I hear about first person, if that you know they won't die.
+Readers know you're not going to kill off your main characters, so unless you plan to actually kill some off (Joss Wheadon is a master at this), the threat of death won't be as tense as you'd expect.
+One of the most common complaints I hear about first person, is that readers know the narrator won't die.
 And killing off minor characters that no one cares about doesn't make readers worry more about the main characters.
 We know spear carriers when we see them, those ensign red shirts that are there to be cannon fodder.

 Too much fighting can wear a reader down.
 Pacing is critical in battles, because you don't want to numb the reader to your exciting scenes.
 Throw in some quiet moments, some slower times to balance the fighting.
-Leave them breathless, but give them times to catch their breath as well.
+Leave readers breathless, but give them times to catch their breath as well.

 Escalation is a handy tool to help with your pacing here.
 Think of your plot like a wave, with each wave having highs and lows, and each of those highs (and sometimes the lows) getting stronger with every wave.
 Let the situation get bigger, more personal, more dangerous, more romantic, more of whatever it is you're building toward.

 (Here's more on understanding the right pace for your novel)